 Please read the sections below in regard to the basic adjustment of your K9 Cart.
-All of these adjustments are gone over in detail within our online assembly guides, which can be seen on the Assemble My Wheelchair page.
-We also ask that every client please send in photos and/or a short video clip of your dog in the cart once you have the cart adjusted to the best of your ability, for our qualified staff to review.
+We also ask that every client please send in photos and/or a short video clip of your dog in the cart once you have the cart adjusted to the best of your ability for our qualified staff to review.

 Wheelchair Width Adjustment